univ-3360-vu-smartcities/AlumniHallDataAnalysis/Readme.md

 2. occupancyStatus.csv

-## 4 Create a python environment at the terminal using
+## 4 Create a virtual environment at the terminal using

 ```
 python36 -m venv energy_tutorial
 ```

-## 5 Activate the environment
+## 5 Activate the virtual environment

 ### On Linux or MacOS
 ```